weber-gregoire/docker-minecraft/README.md

 Image tags follow the minecraft server versions.

  * `latest` tag will give you the latest stable image
- * using major version will give you the latest major version of minecraft server (ex: `1.12`)
+ * using major version will give you the latest major version of minecraft server (ex: `1.16`)
- * using minor version will give you the latest image built with that server version (ex: `1.12.2`)
+ * using minor version will give you the latest image built with that server version (ex: `1.16.1`)
- * usign minor version dash build number will always giveyou the same image (ex: `1.12.2-7`)
+ * usign minor version dash build number will always give you the same image (ex: `1.16.1-7`)

 The full tag list can be [found here][2]